 From there, select the link for Articles/Databases.

 The list of all PSC databases will appear--arranged alphabetically.
-You can also view the databases arranged by subject area by selecting the "Subject" button near the top.
+You can also view the databases arranged by subject area by selecting the "All Subjects" dropdown near the top.

 After selecting a specific database, you will be prompted to sign in.

 Students: Use your Passport information - Student ID number and Password (default: two-digit month and two-digit year of your birth).

 Staff/Faculty: Use your Polk email address and password